 As he passed a border post, the soldier in charge of customs recognized him and asked him where was traveling to, upon which Lao Tzu answered that this was in fact his last journey, into the mountains…

-The soldier was sad and upset and was hesitant in allowing him to pass saying, “Master can’t go without leaving us your wisdom, please write it down, tell us what is the way in which to live a virtuous life?!”
+The soldier was sad and upset and was hesitant in allowing him to pass saying, “Master you can’t go without leaving us your wisdom, please write it down, tell us what is the way in which to live a virtuous life?!”

 “The way that can be named, is not the eternal way…” – Lao Tzu